About Sheltie Planet

-Hey, my name is Becky and I made Sheltie Planet because I can't get enough of these beautiful, agile, hilarious, sensitive and intelligent furballs.
+My name is Rebecca Casale and I created Sheltie Planet because I can't get enough of these beautiful, agile, hilarious, sensitive, and intelligent fuzzballs.

-As you probably know, I co-reside with two devastatingly handsome Shelties named Howard and Piper Woofington Moon.
+As you probably know, this site was inspired by two devastatingly handsome Shelties named Howard and Piper.
 They are incredibly sweet, you have to agree.
 Why aren't you agreeing with me?
 Agree at once!
 Quick, here's a picture to help you agree with me.

-We discovered Howard Woofington Moon as a puppy when he was 8 weeks old.
-Despite his timid first appearances (he was only a baby after all), he turned out to be a rather bold, proud, confident grown-up Sheltie.
+We met Howard Woofington Moon as a puppy when he was 8 weeks old.
+Despite his timid first appearances, he turned out to be a rather bold, proud, confident grown-up Sheltie.

-Somewhat unusually for a Sheltie, Howard loves strangers.
-He bounds up to everyone on our beach walks to say hello.
-He doesn't mind if you're sunbathing, that's ok.
-He'll take time out of his busy schedule to block your light and sniff your bum.
-Of course you don't mind.
-You're having the honor of meeting Howard.
+Somewhat unusually for a Sheltie, Howard loved strangers.
+He bounded up to everyone on our beach walks to say hello.
+He didn't mind if you were sunbathing.
+He'd take the time out of his busy schedule to block your sun and lick your face.

-At night, Howard turns his affections to us and becomes one smoochy devil of a dog.
-He enjoys snuggling up with us on the couch and in bed.
-Yes, IN bed.
-He is Howard after all.
-Didn't I mention that?
+At night, Howard turned his affections to us and became one smoochy devil of a dog.
+He frequently enjoyed snuggling up with us on the couch and in bed.

-Piper moved into our house when he was 9 months old, having responded to a flatmate wanted ad in the local paper.
-Although our ad specified a 30-something professional with at least three references, we made do with the fact that he was toilet trained.
+Piper joined the family when he was 9 months old, having responded to a flatmate wanted ad in the local paper.
+Although our ad specified a 30-something professional with at least three references, we made do with the fact that he was housetrained.

-Since we live in New Zealand, we've had the immense pleasure of taking our Shelties on many outdoor adventures.
+Living in New Zealand, we've had the immense pleasure of taking our Shelties on many outdoor adventures.
 Beaches, coastal tracks, forests, parks, Mount Doom, you name it.
-No, maybe not Mount Doom.
+Ok, maybe not Mount Doom.
 But definitely some very large hills and the occasional escarpment.

 The Humans of Sheltie Planet